You have got there still saying that the tropical storm is barreling through South Florida.

 This is, they've got the 60s down path.

-This is about Madison Advertising, Madison Avenue advertising, madmen in New York.
+This is about Madison advertising, Madison Avenue advertising, madmen in New York.

-The women smoke when they're pregnant, they drink when they're pregnant.
+The women smoke when they're pregnant.

 The kids play with plastic bags from the dry cleaners.

-But besides the appliances, the furniture, the wardrobe, it is to a T. It is identical.
+But besides the appliances, the furniture, the wardrobe, it is to a T.

 Of course, the 60s is a very nostalgic time for me.